 Why should you start to introduce the concept of coding to your kids?
-Well, a big argument it that technology doesn’t appear to be slowing its progress any time soon.
+Well, a big argument is that technology doesn’t appear to be slowing its progress any time soon.
 We are already an online society, and more and more parts of life are going online.
 Computers are everywhere and those are run by coding.
 Being at least familiar and somewhat comfortable with the ideas and terminology behind this field will make your child more open to learning more about it.
 They will feel as though coding is for them.
 That is key to opening up fields to all kids.

 (Learn the benefits of teaching kids about coding—> 8 Reasons Kids Should Learn To Code)

 More than just the actual technology, coding teaches a lot of important skills!
 It teaches persistence, logic, focus, organization, and patience.
 Oh, and it helps with math and communication skills.
 Coding is so much more than just math.
-The math is important, but at the end of the day, you are trying to communicate when you code.
+The math is important, but at the end of the day, you are trying to communicate when you program a computer.
 So this really is a skill that kids can use in all aspects of life.

 The great thing about using legos to introduce coding concepts is that the activities can grow with your children.
-Start with the simple ideas and really lay the groundwork for what will come and you might be surprised with what your children can come up with!
+Start with the simple ideas and games to really lay the groundwork for what will come and you might be surprised with what your children can come up with!

 The most basic level of this coding is learning your components.
 In other words, knowing how to sort your legos.
 Lego sorting gives toddlers the chance to practice their colors.
 Start with having your little one separate the bricks based on color.
 As they get better at that you can add in sorting the size of the bricks.
 This practices counting.
 It can be a bit tough for little ones as the bricks are small, but they can do it.